 - 14. Select an area within 16 inches of the vehicle battery for the motor solenoid.
-Using the solenoid as a template, mark and drill two 3/16 inch diameter holes then fasten the solenoid with two 1/4 inch x 1/2 inch long self tapping screws from the hardware bag in the parts box.
+Using the solenoid as a template, mark then drill two 3/16 inch diameter holes and fasten the solenoid with two 1/4 inch x 1/2 inch long self tapping screws from the hardware bag in the parts box.
 Connect the Black wire to one of the small posts on the solenoid, connect the Orange wire to the remaining small post, polarity is not important. - 15.
-Safely route the 16-pin circular connector through the grill of the vehicle to a location that will be easily accessible with the plow attached. - 16.
-Refer to drawing 6718.
-Install the underhood power cable by first connecting the Black cable and the three Black wires from the harness to the minus (-) post of the vehicle's battery.
+Safely route the 10-pin and 3-pin circular connectors through the grill of the vehicle to a location that will be easily accessible with the plow attached. - 16.
+Refer to drawing 6473.
+Install the underhood power cable by first connecting the Black cable and the two Black wires from the harness to the minus (-) post of the vehicle's battery.
 Connect the Red (or Red striped) cable to the motor solenoid.
-Route the power cable to the grill near the 16-pin connector.
+Route the power cable to the grill near the 10-pin connector.